Coober Pedy Opal Fields Golf Club

 As we climbed up the stairs to the first tee, there was a hot wind blowing that didn’t provide any relief from the angry sun.
 Coober Pedy plays to 6240-yards from the white tees and 5674-yards from the red tees.
 Par is 72 from both tees.

-It was so bright and coupled with the dust in our eyes, we couldn’t see anything.
+It was so bright and coupled with the dust in our eyes, that we couldn’t see anything.
 Perhaps the only thing more relentless than the sun was the million flies!

-Golf is More Than Just a Game
+Golf is So Much More Than Just a Game

-Each tee box was equipped with a 2-yard by 2-yard mats, so teeing off was easy.
+Each tee box was equipped with 2-yard by 2-yard mats, so teeing off was easy.
 And we have experience with sand greens, so that also wasn’t so new to us.
 But hitting fairway shots, and especially half wedges around the greens off the small turf was nearly impossible.
 Our wedge shots were either hit fat deep into the carpet or more often, skulled, which resulted in our generic ball rocketing across the green and coming to rest in the scrub that lies long.

 The opening hole is a 142-yard downhill shot from the highest vantage point on the property, not that we could see anything!
 You have to climb a short set of stairs to reach the best view of the entire area.

 After the first three holes, we stopped keeping score.
 Not because the golf course doesn’t warrant scores, but because we wanted to savor the moment.
 It’s not about the score here, but about the experience.
 We have come to realize golf is more than just a game to us.
-It has become an integral part of our journey.
+It has become an integral part of our golf and travel journey.

 As we plotted our way through the golf course, it became quickly apparent that there is a different type of golf played here, and one we’re not accustomed to.
 But there were also a few shades of familiarity.
 Like 150 meters markers.
-And ball washers ?
+And ball washers?

 We soaked everything in about the experience that we could.
-We even took raking the greens to an art form!
+We even took raking the greens as an art form!
 Raking the greens counterclockwise (it is the Southern Hemisphere after all!), we created beautiful ridges.
 We then took our time smoothing over crevasses in order to create a smooth putting surface.
 It didn’t help the speed one bit, but we took pride in our art!

 We especially loved the GUR markers that were scattered here and there across the golf course.
 Ground Under Repair- really?!